lucidrains/DALLE2-pytorch/README.md

 ## Usage

-To train DALLE-2 is a 3 step process, with the training of CLIP being the most important
+To train DALLE-2 is a 3 step process, with the training of CLIP being the most important.

 To train CLIP, you can either use <a href="https://github.com/lucidrains/x-clip">x-clip</a> package, or join the LAION discord, where a lot of replication efforts are already <a href="https://github.com/mlfoundations/open_clip">underway</a>.

-This repository will demonstrate integration with `x-clip` for starters
+This repository will demonstrate integration with `x-clip` for starters.

 ```python
 import torch